edubergeek/coma-engine/README.md

 # coma-engine

-This code implemetns a REST API developed for Karen Meech's COMA project funded by NASA (citation).
+This code implements a REST API developed for Karen Meech's COMA project funded by NASA (citation).
 It uses Flask for the web API, Redis Queue for task orchestration and Docker/Docker Compose for virtualization.
 The baseline code was forked from mjhea0/flask-redis-queue on GitHub.
 It encapsulates SQL query tasks using the COMA database (MariaDB).
 It encapsulates low-level astronomy functions implemented in Jan Kleyna's coma-json-server API.
+It includes an ASAS-SN SkyPatrol 2.0 Jupyter notebook to extract ASAS-Sn comet light curves.

 ### Quick Start